 3. The eNodeB derives the MME from the RRC parameters carrying the old GUMMEI and the indicated Selected Network.
-If that MME is not associated with that eNodeB or the GUMMEI is not available or the UE indicates that the TAU procedure was triggered by load re-balancing, the eNodeB selects an MME as described in clause 4.3.8.3 on "MME Selection Function".
+If that MME is not associated with that eNodeB or the GUMMEI is not available or the UE indicates that the TAU procedure was triggered by load re-balancing or the eNodeB supports dedicated networks, the eNodeB selects an MME as described in clause 4.3.8.3 on "MME Selection Function".